Stagyrite/streem/doc/functional.md

 # Functional programming

 Functions are provided to use typical functional programming.
+It's actually a kind of iterative programming.

 ## filter() - filters a stream